-Once you are 16, CPS is required to obtain the credit report for you every year until you leave foster care.
-CPS staff should review the report with you and show you how to review it and correct inaccuracies.
-If there are inaccuracies, CPS should take the necessary steps to correct them.
+When you are between the ages of 14-17, CPS is required to run a credit report for you every year and review it.
+You have the right to review the report as well.
+If there are any problems with the information on the report, your caseworker is supposed to work with the state CPS office to fix the problems and discuss it with you.
+If you are 18 or older and in extended foster care, your case worker is supposed to help you run your free credit reports and review it.
+If there are problems, your caseworker should tell you about how you can try to fix them, but it will be up to you to take the needed steps.
 Once you leave foster care, you should continue to request your credit report from all three agencies every year.
 You can request each report at different times of the year so you will catch anything that comes up during the year.